3D Printing Services

 As part of its mission, Evans Library strives to provide resources and services that support and advance education and scholarship.
 3D printing promotes creativity and innovation and provides an opportunity for our students and faculty to further their learning experience.

-To submit a 3D print job to the library, complete the 3D Printing Form and send it with your .stl file to email@example.com.
+To submit a 3D print job to the library, complete the 3D Printing Form and send it with your .stl file to firstname.lastname@example.org.
 We will reply with the cost and an estimated print time.
+There is no charge for print jobs that are less than $10.
 Once payment is received, we will add your model to the print queue.

 |uPrint SE Plus 3D Printer||UP Mini 3D Printer|